MPAS-Dev/compass/docs/users_guide/landice/test_groups/mismipplus.rst

     # config options for the mesh (i.e. initial condition) setup
     [mesh]

-    # nominal edge length (m). resolution is "nominal" since the true edge
+    # Nominal cell spacing (m).
+Resolution is "nominal" since the true cell spacing
-    # length will be interactively determined such that the cell center to
+    # will be determined such that the cell center to cell center length of the
-    # cell center distance in the y direction is exactly the y domain
-    # length (80 km).
+    # entire domain in the y direction is exactly the required y domain length (80 km).
     resolution = 8000.

     # length (m) to extend the eastern domain boundary by.
-Will be needed for
+Needed for simulations
-    # simulations that use a dynamic calving law, where the claving front will
+    # that use a dynamic calving law, where the calving front will be irregularly
-    # be irregularly shaped.
-Any value less than `2*resolution` will ignored,
+    # shaped.
+Any value less than `2*resolution` will be ignored, as the default
-    # as the default gutter length is 2 gridcells.
+    # gutter length is 2 gridcells.
     gutter_length = 0.

     # ice density (kg m^{-3}).
-MISMIP+ uses 918
-    # (Table 1.
-Asay-Davis et al. 2016), but MALI defaults to 910.
+MISMIP+ uses 918 (Table 1.
+Asay-Davis et al. 2016),
-    # The user can choose if they want to stricly follow MISMIP+ or use
+    # but MALI defaults to 910.
+The user can choose if they want to strictly follow
-    # the default MALI value.
+    # MISMIP+ or use the default MALI value.
     ice_density = 918.

+    # Initial ice thickness (m).
+The MISMIP+ protocol does not specify an initial
+    # ice thickness for the spinup experiment.
+Therefore the user is allowed to
+    # choose their desired value.
+    init_thickness = 100.

     # Number of vertical levels
     levels = 10

-    # Initial ice thickness (m)
-    init_thickness = 100.

     # How to distribute vertical layers.
 Options are "glimmer" or "uniform".
-    # "glimmer" will distribute the layer non-uniformily following
+    # "glimmer" will distribute the layer non-uniformly following
     # Eqn.
 (15) from Rutt et al. 2009.
     vetical_layer_distribution = glimmer